Disappearance of Natalee Holloway: Unrelated bone discovery, contested Oxygen documentary

 On November 12, 2010, tourists found a jawbone on an Aruban beach near the Phoenix Hotel and Bubali Swamp.
 Preliminary examination by a forensic expert determined that the bone was from a young woman.
 A part of the bone was sent to The Hague for testing by the Netherlands Forensic Institute.
 On November 23, 2010, Aruba Solicitor-General Taco Stein announced that based on dental records, the jawbone was not of Holloway, and it was not even possible to determine whether it had come from a man or woman.

 In 2016, Dave Holloway hired a private investigator, T.J.
 Ward, to once more go through all evidence and information related to the disappearance of his daughter.
 This led to an informant, Gabriel, who claimed to have been a roommate of one of van der Sloot's closest friends, American John Ludwick, in 2005.
 Gabriel claimed that Ludwick was told what became of Natalee.
 In an interview with the Oxygen television channel, Gabriel gave a detailed description of what happened on the night of Natalee's disappearance.
 Oxygen created a new documentary series on Natalee's disappearance that aired on August 19, 2017.
 Using Gabriel's information, the investigator had found what appeared to be human bones.
 On October 3, 2017, DNA testing concluded that one piece of bone was human but did not belong to Natalee.

 On the show, Ludwick claimed to have helped van der Sloot dig up, smash and cremate Holloway's bones in 2010.
-In February 2018, Elizabeth Holloway sued the producers, alleging this and other claims are fictional and harmfully lurid, and that she was misled into providing a DNA sample for comparison without being made aware of plans for a show.
+In February 2018, Beth Holloway sued the producers, alleging this and other claims are fictional and harmfully lurid, and that she was misled into providing a DNA sample for comparison without being made aware of plans for a show.
 In March 2018, Ludwick was stabbed to death by a woman he tried to kidnap.

 2023 extradition of Joran van der Sloot to the United States

 On June 8, 2023, Joran van der Sloot was officially extradited from Peru, where he was serving his 28-year sentence for the 2010 murder of Stephany Flores Ramírez, to the United States, landing at Shuttlesworth Airport in Birmingham, Alabama just before 2:30 p.m.
 After arriving in Birmingham, he was taken into U.S. custody and transported to the Hoover City Jail.
 On June 9, he was arraigned in the federal court in Birmingham on one count of extortion and one count of wire fraud against Beth Holloway, Natalee Holloway's mother.
 He pleaded not guilty to each charge.

 On October 18, 2023, van der Sloot confessed in a proffer letter to killing Holloway.
 He wrote that he kicked and bludgeoned her with a cinder block after she refused his sexual advances, and disposed of her body in the ocean.

+On March 17, 2026, Beth Holloway filed a complaint against Van der Sloot with the Dutch Public Prosecutor's Office, hoping that the Netherlands would initiate prosecution that could lead to Van der Sloot's conviction.